John A. Belding, P.E. – Director

 Prior to coming to the University of Maine, John worked at ZF Lemforder, a high volume OEM automotive suspension supplier as a Senior Manufacturing Engineer.
 During his tenure at ZF he developed numerous advanced manufacturing processes to produce suspension components, including, Pneumatic Hydraulic and CNC automation, Robotics, Die casting, Fatigue testing, and 3D CAD design.
 John is also a certified Six Sigma Greenbelt and has been trained in Process Failure Analysis, Lean Manufacturing, and Ergonomics.

-James Bryant, P.E. is the Project Manager for the Advanced Manufacturing Center.
+Forest Wentworth is a Project Manager for the Advanced Manufacturing Center and Maine Manufacturing Extension Partnership (MEP).
 He is responsible for the timely and effective execution of projects, and acts as a liaison for the facility.
-James performs a mix of design, research, experimentation, and manufacturing efforts for clients.
+Forest performs a mix of design, research, and manufacturing efforts for clients, and leads student and professional staff members on projects.
+Forest applies focus on the professional development of engineering students along with making gains on project objectives.

 Allen Treadwell – Electrician